Sapa, Vietnam - Find your complete guide of everything you should know

 You will take an approx. 45 bus ride up to the mountains, and expect it will be packed with local people going to work, as well as tourists doing the same as you are.
 If you make arrangements earlier, your guide will be waiting for your outside the bus station, and with a possible sign with your name or just saying your name.
 You will see many local guides there too asking if you want to go trekking, therefore, if you still don't have a guide, this is the perfect time to make arrangements with a local lady from any of the hill tribes of Sapa.
 From here you start your trekking...

-what to expect when you hike sapa
+What to expect when you hike Sapa?

 Hiking and enjoying nature, while you immerse in the lifestyle of the hill tribes.
 The most prominent attraction in the area around Sapa is Fan Si Pan.
 It's only 19km from town.
 This may seem like a short distance, but the trek is not easy; the rough terrain and unpredictable weather present some difficulties, specially in a rainy day, and endurance is a must.
 While it is possible to trek on your own, it is better to have the assistance of a local guide to guarantee a more enriching experience.
 When it comes to long hikes or overnight stays in villages, the knowledge of a local will come in handy.

-Options to book your tour in sapa
+What are the options to book your tour in Sapa?

 You have an option to book a tour in advance with a travel agency or directly with a local lady, but if you don’t have the chance don’t worry, you still can book a tour with one of the trustworthy local ladies upon your arrival in Sapa.
 They’ll be waiting for guests at the bus stop in Sapa Town (your first stop).
 I highly recommend booking directly with them because of the experience you will have with them is the most authentic, they are very knowledgeable about the mountains and villages in Sapa, they can cook very well, they will take good care of you, they speak good English and the most importantly, you will be giving back to the community.

-How to choose a perfect guide
+How to choose a perfect guidein Sapa?

 Prior to my trip to Sapa I did a lot of research online and I found my guide by reading this article Living with the Black H'mong a Sapa Trekking Experience.
 I started communicating with my guide via Whastapp calls in expectation of our arrangements and arrival.
 I strongly recommend your trekking and homestay independently, since these women are empowered to run their own business without someone taking a huge cut of their income so they can feed and provide for their families and local community.
 Like many countries, ethnic or tribal communities are not treated fairly or equally and are often discriminated against.